pipt/pipt.github.io/_posts/2013-04-15-rooting-berg-cloud-bridge.md

 ## Step 2 - Console Access

 For this step you'll need some way of connecting your computer to the serial header on the bridge.
 I used an Arduino Uno board with the reset pin connected to ground to fill in as a USB to serial converter.
-That looks like this:

-TODO - PICTURE

-You need to connect like so:
+You need to connect it like so:

 Arduino GND -> Bridge GND